ecmwf/odc/docs/content/introduction.rst

-The frames can be concatenated in any order to form a valid stream of ODB-2 data, even if the encoded tables do not have the same structure, and are therefore incompatible.
+The frames can be concatenated in any order to form a valid stream of ODB-2 data, even if the encoded tables do not have the same structure, and are therefore :ref:`incompatible <data-compatibility>`.
 This capability suits the needs of data archival, as large amount of data can be packed, indexed externally, and since the data is self-describing, it can be validated against the index.

-The data stream ODB-2 data need not be stored in files - it is used equally as an in-memory format, and for transmitting collections of observation data over the network.
+The data stream ODB-2 data need not be stored in files – it is used equally as an in-memory format, and for transmitting collections of observation data over the network.
 As such, ODB-2 is considered to be a message format rather than a file format.

 .. _`pyodc`: https://pyodc.readthedocs.io